News & MediaFinancing the UNDS

 Member State commitments set out in the new Funding Compact is to provide 30% of non-core contributions for development activities through inter-agency pooled funds by 2027. |

 Figure 3.
-Countries contributing over 10% of their total earmarked funding to the UN through inter-agency pooled funds, 2022
+Countries contributing over 10% of their total earmarked funding to the UN development assistance through UN inter-agency pooled funds, 2023

 Which are the main implementing UN entities?

 Figure 4.
-Top ten UN entities that receive the highest revenue through inter-agency pooled funds, 2019–2022 (US$ million)
+Top implementing UN entities received resources through UN inter-agency pooled funds, by thematic area

 In which countries do inter-agency pooled funds contribute to development results?